It’s one of the most prestigious races on the National Hunt calendar, and it’s also one of the most bet-upon sporting events on the planet.

-That is announced on the Thursday before the race, and there are four reserve horses kept on standby in case a non-runner is declared at short notice.
+That is announced on the Thursday before the race, and in previous years there were four reserve horses kept on standby in case a non-runner was declared at short notice.

-However, if a horse is declared a non-runner after 10:00 on the Friday before the Grand National, they are not replaced by a reserve – instead, fewer than 40 horses will take to the starting line.
+However, if a horse was declared a non-runner after 10:00 on the Friday before the Grand National, they were not replaced by a reserve – instead, fewer than 40 horses would take to the starting line.

-You can bet on these reserve horses as well so keep an eye out for them when making your selections.
+You could bet on these reserve horses so had to keep an eye out for them when making your selections.